How to Fix Lazy Eyes in Photos: 3 Easy Ways with Step-by-Step Guide

 Step 5.
 Adjust the source position, and angle to correct the lazy eye in picture.

-3. Use the Lasso Tool
+3. Fix Lazy Eye with Lasso Tool

 Step 1.
 Open your image in Adobe Photoshop.